arthursw/wetlands/docs/shared_memory.md

 ## NDArray example

+This requires to install Wetlands in the external environment.

 NDArray is a helper class that:
 - Stores a NumPy array backed by a SharedMemory block.
 - On pickling, becomes a small JSON-serializable dict `{"name": shm.name, "shape": ..., "dtype": ...}`.
 - On unpickling, automatically recreates the NDArray instance and re-attaches to the shared memory buffer.
-- It can also be initialized with a shape and a dtype, in which case the underlying numpy array will be created on demand (when accessing the `NDArray.array` property)
+- It can also be initialized with a shape and a dtype, in which case the underlying numpy array will be created on demand (when accessing the `NDArray.array` property) but not initialized!

+!!! warning "Always initialize the values!"

+    When initialized with a shape and a dtype, the values of the numpy array will be UNDEFINED! you MUST set `array.fill(0)` or `array[:] = otherArray` before using it.

 The equivalent example with the NDArray helper is pretty straight-forward: